How to resize a quilt block, i.e., make a 6" block into a 12" finished block

 Does that help?
 I sure hope so.
 Learning to identify and calculate the cut sizes of the patches in a block is the first step to calculating how much fabric you'll need for your own designs or customizations of others' patterns.

-Over the summer, I'm working on a short ebook that you'll be able to download for free that takes you through all the steps of resizing blocks with a variety of examples.
+I'm working on a short ebook that you'll be able to download that takes you through all the steps of resizing blocks with a variety of examples.
 It's not hard, just takes some time and then the resolve to write everything down.

 It never fails.
 You get excited about a project.
 'Work like crazy to get to the point where you can start cutting and piecing and life intervenes and it all comes to a screeching halt!